CSU-CS150B/CS150B-Lab-Instructions/FilesAndCSV.md

 ```
 That is at the top of the file.
 This will give you a number of CSV tools, but at this point, we just care about reading the lines into lists for us to process those lines!

-Below is some code that will help you just print the contents of the CSV file to the screen as a number if lists (one list for each line in the file using commas to separate the elements)
+Below is some code that will help you just print the contents of the CSV file to the screen as a number of lists (one list for each line in the file using commas to separate the elements)
 ```python
 with open(filename, 'r') as myfile:
     csv_reader = csv.reader(myfile) #remember import csv at the top of the file